Parents with children of statutory school age who either

 - Section A and C of the form must be complete before the form can be processed.

-- If you are new to the UK from overseas, you must also complete Section B of the form.
+- If you are new to the UK from overseas, or are moving to the UK within the next 6 weeks, you must also complete Section B of the form.
 Attach the relevant documents as evidence, for example child's passport or ID card.

 - Send the completed form to your child's current school where possible for them to complete Section C. They will then forward the completed form to the School Admissions Team.